-Blood vessel disorders can cause headache because the blood vessels stretch, leak blood into the brain, or create pressure on brain cells.
-Aneurysm headache and headache caused by associated disorders often have a thunderclap onset.
-Some of the main disorders associated with headache are:
+Blood vessel disorders can cause headaches because the blood vessels stretch, leak blood into the brain, or create pressure on brain cells.
+Aneurysm-related headache and headache caused by associated disorders often have a thunderclap onset.
+Some of the main disorders associated with these types of headache are:

 - Vascular malformations (such as aneurysm)

 - Tearing of an artery in the neck